white-house

 Champions of Truth, Justice, Accountability and Change

-Out of the disaster emerged a diverse ensemble of professionals and families who fought for change.
-From advocating for flyers' rights, demanding legislation, to filing a civil lawsuit against the terrorists, these courageous advocates secured meaningful change that makes the sky a safer place.
-Their quest for truth, to bring all terrorists to justice and to keep flyers safe continues.
+Out of the disaster emerged a diverse ensemble of professionals who fought for change.
+From advocating for flyers' rights, demanding legislation, to filing a civil lawsuit against the terrorists, these courageous advocates advanced measures that made aviation safer.

 Our Global Community